jacksonianrtaylor/movie_rec_proj/old_readme.md

 * From testing it was shown that the best combination of features are feature_1 and feature_3.

-* #### Question: Isn't it optimal to use all three features?
-Answer: No!
+#### Question: Isn't it optimal to use all three features?

+#### Answer: No

 Since feature 1 and feature 2 are so similair in nature, using both, only seems to complicate the optimization algorithm.
 This conclusion was gathered when acknowledging the decrease in performance when tested.

 * This logic doesn't follow for the combination of feature_1 and feature_3, since they are completley different angles of prediciton.